-As a British collector has his collection of James Bond guns stolen, Nicholas Shakespeare goes to Jamaica in search of Ian Fleming
+As Sean Connery turns 90, Nicholas Shakespeare goes to Jamaica in search of Ian Fleming

 Just before the 25th Bond movie unveiled its stars, though not yet its name, at Ian Fleming’s house in Jamaica, the Kingston Daily Gleaner, which Fleming called ‘my favourite newspaper above all others in the world’, published this letter from me: